How note taking improves learning

 To allow learners to get more from note taking, it’s useful to understand how it should work.

-How CORI builds connections between student and content
+How CORA builds connections between student and content

 Based on extensive research, we're helping learners gain more value from their note taking with a process designed to play to its strengths as a learning activity.
-We call our process CORI.
+We call our process CORA.

 Learners select information to record.
 Important points, definitions, examples, tasks… anything that might be useful later.